Choosing the best toys for kids can be a daunting task.

 Finding a gift your four-year-old won’t cast aside a mere ninety seconds after ripping off the wrapping paper is like finding a needle in a haystack.
-So, which are the best toys for kids?
+Children’s toys are the gateway to learning and social development, and I have the best suggestions for kids.

-As caregivers, we search to find that perfect balance between a learning toy and a toy so engaging it will keep our child entertained long enough for us to drink our coffee while it’s still steaming hot.
+As caregivers, we search for the perfect balance between a learning toy and a toy so engaging that it will keep our child entertained long enough for us to drink our coffee while it’s still steaming hot.
+The right toys are out there!

 Toys for boys and toys for girls – Toys do not have a gender.

-I pay close attention to what my children have played with and which toys got tossed aside each year.
+I pay close attention to what my children have played with and which toys got overlooked each year.
+(I do have some toy cleanup tips for this.)

 Besides searching for the best sellers, I am also looking for the best toys for the long term.
-I want to spend my money wisely and know I am investing in a toy that my boys will not hide away in the playroom.
+I want to spend my money wisely and know I am investing in a toy my boys will not stuff under their bed.

-With three children ages seven and under, we have tested plenty of toys and are here to report our favorite toys for kids!
+With three children ages eleven and under, we have tested plenty of toys and are here to report our favorite toys for kids!

 Play and toys are essential in the early years.

-Younger children need toys that encourage problem-solving, exploration and develop fine motor strength, not to mention creativity, imaginary play, and self-esteem.
+Younger children need toys that encourage problem-solving and exploration and develop fine motor strength, not to mention creativity, imaginary play, and self-esteem.

-Older children need toys that take these skills and continue to add upon prior knowledge.
+Older children need toys that take these skills and continue to add to prior knowledge.
 We want toys that expand play into a timeless web that captures the love of discovery.

-We all need toys that encourage imaginative play and that our children will play with for many years – no more one-and-done toys.
+We all need toys that encourage imaginative play that our children will play with for many years – no more one-and-done toys.
+(Yep, talking to us adults too!)

 What toys should every kid have?